Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains

-where $s=\pm$ denotes two branches of the SK contour \cite{Kamenev2011}, $\dot{x}_i=(dx_i^s/dt)$, and for the long time limit, the initial time $\to-\infty$.
-To take the semiclassical limit where $\hbar$ is small, we rewrite the above path integral in-terms of classical ($x_i^{c}$) and quantum components ($x_i^q$), i.e. $x_i^\pm=x_i^{c}\pm x_i^q$.
-As discussed in the SM, Sec.\ref{sec:Model_S}, to have non-trivial effects of the quantum ($x_i^q$) fluctuations, which act as noise in the semiclassical limit, we need to scale $\Delta\sim \hbar^2$.
-Taking the semiclassical limit in this manner and keeping $\mathcal{O}(1/\sqrt{\hbar})$ and $\mathcal{O}(1)$ terms (SM, Sec.\ref{sec:Model_S}), we find that the dynamics of the system is described by a Langevin equation,
+where $s=\pm$ denotes two branches of the SK contour \cite{Kamenev2011}, $\dot{x}_i=(dx_i^s/dt)$.
+To take the semiclassical limit of small $\hbar$, we rewrite the above path integral in terms of classical ($x_i^{c}$) and quantum components ($x_i^q$), i.e. $x_i^\pm=x_i^{c}\pm x_i^q$.
+To capture nontrivial effects of the quantum ($x_i^q$) fluctuations, which act as noise in the semiclassical limit, we need to scale $\Delta\sim \hbar^2$ (SM, Sec.S1).
+Taking the semiclassical limit in this manner and keeping $\mathcal{O}(1/\sqrt{\hbar})$ and $\mathcal{O}(1)$ terms, we find that a Langevin equation describes the dynamics of the system,